Maryland Residential Lease Agreement

 Optional Disclosure Purpose

 Asbestos Informs tenants about any asbestos hazards related to the property.
-Tenants can take precautions to reduce asbestos hazards by avoiding any disturbance of asbestos fibers.
+Tenants can reduce asbestos risk by not disturbing asbestos fibers.

 Bed Bugs Informs tenants whether the property or an adjacent unit has a history of suspected bed bug infestation, and reminds the tenant of the obligation to report suspected infestation immediately.

 Late/Returned Check Fees Specifies late fees or returned check fees related to the lease.
-Maryland caps late fees at 5% charge of the rent (monthly leases) or $3 per week/$12 per month (weekly leases).
+Maryland caps late fees at 5% of the rent (monthly leases) or $3 per week/$12 per month (weekly leases).
 Returned check fees have a $35 cap if paid within 30 days (otherwise, an additional fee of 2x the check value applies, up to a $1,000 limit).

 Medical Marijuana Use Informs tenants about policy related to medical marijuana use on the rental property.
 Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.